mattermost/docs/source/manage/common-support-packet.rst

 Contents of a support packet
 ----------------------------

-A Mattermost support packet can contain the following files:
+A Mattermost Support Packet can contain the following files:

 - `metadata.yaml <#metadata>`__
 - ``mattermost.log``